 - Not Me This Time: Peridot repaired the hub the first time, but she is innocent of the second and third round of repairs.

 - O.O.C.
-Is Serious Business: Let's just say Garnet was very pissed off at Pearl when she learned that Pearl was lying to her for an excuse to fuse.
+Is Serious Business: While fusion is common in the Gem Homeworld, the way Garnet experiences it, due to being made from two different Gems, makes the concept incredibly sacred and personal for her.
+Let's just say Garnet was very pissed off at Pearl when she learned that Pearl was lying to her for an excuse to fuse.

 - Garnet reminds the Gems how brash (Garnet) and reckless (Amethyst) Sugilite was and can be.
 After Pearl is found out to be fixing the communication hub so she could fuse with Garnet, Sugilite reforms and is indeed reckless in how she annihilates the hub, but with no brashness or cockiness about it.
 Pearl seriously pissed Garnet off.